yellowmessenger/documentation/docs/platform_concepts/engagement/cdp/user_data/import_users.md

 A CSV file cannot exceed 30 MB.
 :::

 1.  **Use appropriate header names**: It becomes easy to map headers when their names are similar to user properties.
+It also leverages [Auto column Mapping](#auto-mapping-of-csv-columns) feature that simplifies the process of mapping headers by matching them with user properties that have similar names.
 2.  **Use the right data type**: Data type validated before importing each user record.
 If the validation fails, adding or updating the record will fail.